What makes Kaipara Kumara so unique...

 Kaipara Kumara continued with steady growth through the 1990’s, setting up the first commercial kumara washing, grading and packing plant, along with the implementation of the Kaipara Kumara Seed Programme

-Kaipara Kumara continued with steady growth through the 1990’s, setting up the first commercial kumara washing, grading and packing plant, along with the implementation of the Kaipara Kumara Seed Programme, dedicated to improving kumara quality.
-The scheme involves the use micro-propagation techniques to ensure high health seed only is used by growers in the group.
+Kaipara Kumara continued with steady growth with kumara through the 1980 & 90’s, setting up the first commercial kumara washing, grading and packing plant in 1991.
+1996 saw the implementation of the Kaipara Kumara Seed Programme, dedicated to improving kumara quality.
+The scheme has evolved and now involves the use of micro-propagation techniques to ensure high health seed only is used by growers in the group.

 Kaipara Kumara places considerable importance on long standing relationships with grower suppliers.
-The photograph at left shows Anthony Blundell, the company’s Managing Director (centre) with grower advisor Brian Henderson (left) and Melvyn Evans (right).
-The Henderson family was the first supplier to Kaipara Kumara in 1970, and Melvyn has been a grower supplier for nearly 30 years.
-Melvyn's father, Bill, was the first commercial kumara grower in the 1940's.
+The photograph at left shows Anthony Blundell, the company’s Managing Director (centre) with the seed programme manager Brian Henderson (left) and Melvyn Evans (right).
+The Henderson family was the first supplier to Kaipara Kumara in 1970 and Melvyn had been a grower supplier for over 30 years until retiring from growing in late 2016.
+Melvyn's father, Bill, was the first commercial kumara grower in the 1940's based in Naumai.

-The company is one of Northland's premier kumara packhouses with an annual output of nearly 6,000 tonnes and employs around 30 permanent staff.
-The packhouse operates under strict guidelines with its own Food Safety Quality Programme which is backed up by bi-annual independent auditing.
+The company is one of Northland's premier kumara packhouses with an annual output of over 6,000 tonnes and employs a little over 40 permanent staff.
+The packhouse operates under strict guidelines with its own Food Safety Quality Programme which is backed up by annual independent auditing.
 This helps ensure that the in-house processing systems meet the exacting standards required to deliver safe, quality kumara to its customers.

-The grower/supplier production base is around 300 hectares, with growers’ production areas ranging in size from 5 to 100 hectares.
+The grower/supplier production base is around 300 hectares, with growers’ production areas ranging in size from 5 to 120 hectares.
 The geographic spread around the northern Kaipara region helps balance overall yield and performance of kumara grown for any particular season.
-Kaipara Kumara growers were among the first to attain accreditation in the 'New Zealand Fresh Produce Approved Supplier' quality assurance programme.

 Kaipara Kumara were one of the first participants in the 5 + A Day (www.5aday.co.nz) initiative of United Fresh NZ Inc. and maintain an active and supportive role for the organisation and its promotion of fruit and vegetables to New Zealanders consumers.
-The company is also a member of the Produce Marketing Association (www.pma.com) which is primarily based in the USA.
+The company is also a member of the Produce Marketing Association - Australia/New Zealand (www.pma-anz.com).

-Kaipara Kumara maintains an active and key role in working with Progressive Enterprises (www.countdown.co.nz) to manage the domestic kumara supermarket category.
-Other domestic customers include Mr Chips (www.mrchips.co.nz) and Mana Shuzou (www.manashuzou.co.nz).
+Kaipara Kumara maintains an active and key role in working with Countdown (www.countdown.co.nz) to manage the domestic kumara supermarket category.
+Other domestic customers include Mr Chips (www.mrchips.co.nz) and Proper Crisps (www.propercrisps.co.nz).
 The company continues to deliver value for all its business partners – from growers, staff, customers, right through to the end-consumers.